17 Mar 2014

 Security issues and deep insecurities may also impact negatively on the colon, since their functioning is intimately connected with emotional security.
 Emotional problems may often produce disorders like constipation and irritable bowel syndrome.

-Finally, our emotions are not only important to the health of the mind, but also in the longer term to the health of the whole body and in some circumstances may make a difference between a life and death scenario.
+Our emotions are not only important to the health of our mind, but in the longer term, to the health of the whole body.
+In some circumstances that may make a difference between a life and death scenario.